 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, or had a hematopoietic stem cell transplant (HSCT).
+- Tell your doctor if you have kidney disease, liver disease, bleeding problems, or had a hematopoietic stem cell transplant (HSCT).

 - This medicine may cause the following problems:

 - Capillary leak syndrome or systemic inflammatory response syndrome (SIRS)